JoeJHoward/PHP-SQL-Builder/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Kanso's Database service provides simple yet surprisingly robust handler for managing database connections and queries.
+PHP SQL Builder  provides simple yet surprisingly robust handler for managing database connections and queries.

-All interactions with the database are done through Kanso's single `Database` class.
+All interactions with your database are done through a single `Database` class.
 The `Database` class automatically prepares all your statements and queries for you, so you don't need to worry about SQL injection.

 <!-- GETTING STARTED -->
 ## Getting Started